On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Making Robust Decisions from a Confidence Set

-The deviation of $Q^\star$-approximation from robust optimization is not surprising: in \mbox{model- or $Q^\pi$-} approximation, the learner can evaluate $J_M(\pi)$ for any $\pi$ by querying the model or $Q^\pi$ set.
-In $Q^\star$-approximation, however, $J_M(\pi)$ for a fixed $\pi$ may not be represented by any function in \mbox{$\calF_\conf$ unless} $\pi=\pi_M$. \mbox{This forces the algorithm to treat $J_M(\pi_M) = \max_\pi J_M(\pi)$ as an inseparable unit as in \pref{eq: model-centric}. }
+This deviation from robust optimization is not accidental.
+In model- or $Q^\pi$-approximation, the learner can evaluate $J_M(\pi)$ for an arbitrary policy $\pi$.
+Under $Q^\star$-approximation, the confidence set only represents optimal value functions.
+Therefore, for a fixed policy $\pi$, $J_M(\pi)$ is generally not available from $\calF_\conf$ unless $\pi=\pi_M$.
+This forces standard methods to treat $J_M(\pi_M)=\max_\pi J_M(\pi)$ as the basic object.
+However, value-centric pessimism can produce less desirable decision, as in \pref{ex: bad}.